ycl6/GitHub-Pages-Demo/README.md

 Unpacking objects: 100% (7/7), done.
 ```

-By defauly `git clone` will download the contents in the **master** branch.
+By default, `git clone` will download the contents in the **master** branch.
 You can check which branch you are currently in with `git branch`.

 ```S
 $ cd /mnt/github/R-Test-Repo